Fomesafen

 Fomesafen is the ISO common name for an organic compound used as an herbicide.
-It acts by inhibiting the enzyme protoporphyrinogen oxidase which is necessary for chlorophyll synthesis.
+It acts by inhibiting the enzyme protoporphyrinogen oxidase (PPO) which is necessary for chlorophyll synthesis.
 Soybeans naturally have a high tolerance to fomesafen, via metabolic disposal by glutathione S-transferase.
 As a result, soy is the most common crop treated with fomesafen, followed by other beans and a few other crop types.
 It is not safe for maize/corn or other Poaceae.

 History

 The nitrophenyl ethers are a well-known class of herbicides, the oldest member of which was nitrofen, invented by Rohm & Haas and first registered for sale in 1964.
 This area of chemistry became very competitive, with the Mobil Oil Corporation's filing in 1969 and grant in 1974 of a patent to the structural analog with a COOCH3 group adjacent to the nitro group of nitrofen.
 This product, bifenox, was launched with the brand name Mowdown in 1981.
 Meanwhile Rohm & Haas introduced acifluorfen (as its sodium salt with brand name Blazer) in 1980, having developed it under the code number RH-6201.
 It had much improved properties including a wider spectrum of herbicidal effect and good safety to soybean crops.
 The first patent for the material was published in December 1975, although an earlier Belgian patent published in September 1973 had described related chemistry.